Skip to content

 What is a Conjoint analysis?

-By asking respondents to choose their favorite product (multiple times within the survey), their preferred attributes are inferred, so that brands can deduce which set of attributes are most attractive to them in each product*.
+By asking respondents to choose their favorite product (multiple times within the method's module), brands can infer respondents' preferred attributes and deduce which ones should be included in a final product offering*.
 This methodology means that the data can be presented and modeled in a more versatile way than with MaxDiff; you have the ability to understand and compare the importance of individual attributes (like a MaxDiff), but you can also test different combinations of attributes to evaluate the potential success of entire product concepts.

-*This just begins to describe the power of a Conjoint Analysis.
-For more on what this advanced research method can do, check out this page
+*This just begins to describe the power of a Conjoint Analysis, with much more technical calculations occurring on the backend.

 Back to Table of Contents